UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

-Something about powerlifting always compelled me.
-I was tiny at the start of my journey in ninth grade, but I decided to just keep with it.
-My coach laid out a progressive plan for me, and I followed it to a T. I was making steady progress all through fall of sophomore year, and I even won a regional title.
-I broke my right leg in a skiing accident that winter and was devastated.
-But I remembered all the progress I had made and didn’t want to stop.
-I watched practice with my cast on, doing seated, upper-body lifts when my coach said it was safe.
+I’m most proud of my persistence, which I’ve developed significantly over the course of my powerlifting journey.
+I was tiny when I started powerlifting in ninth grade, but I decided to stay with it because I enjoyed it so much.
+My coach laid out a progressive plan for me, and I followed it to a T. I made steady progress all through the fall of sophomore year, and even won a regional title.
+However, I broke my right leg in a skiing accident that winter, which sidelined my progress.

 In the meantime, I focused on my academics.
 I turned around my AP Chemistry grade by showing up to afterschool tutoring and finally making flashcards the way my teacher had recommended, dedicating an extra 30 minutes to chem every day.
 I realized I could apply my same sense of persistence and tenacity to the classroom, too, and it paid off: I got a 5 on the AP Chemistry exam.

 My coach wasn’t surprised when she saw me back at the barbell a week after my cast was off.
-Over the next year, I dedicated myself to rebuilding the muscle I had lost by following an increased- calorie diet and working accessory lifts to challenge myself.
-I realized I could see precisely what my ability to perform sustained, focused effort got me: a comeback fifth place ranking at a national competition in the sport that I love.
-I can’t wait to apply my focus to my major at UC.
+Over the next year, I dedicated myself to rebuilding the muscle I had lost by following an increased-calorie diet and working on accessory lifts to challenge myself.

 Analysis: